Capital Regional District directors agreed Wednesday to give a one-time $1.2-million grant toward E&N Railway restoration work.

 "I think we have to maintain a range of transportation options in the region, and I think rail has to be one of those options," said Victoria Coun.
 Ben Isitt, a member of the finance committee.

 "By making this modest contribution to maintain our existing rail infrastructure, we will keep that option and grow that option as a choice for the region's residents, which will lay the groundwork for new rail infrastructure."

 Esquimalt Mayor Barb Desjardins agreed.

-Between June of 2011 and April of 2012, the Island Corridor Foundation, the rail lines owner, managed to secure $15 million in funding shared equally by the provincial and the federal governments to cover the cost of upgrades to 225 kilometres of rail line between Victoria and Courtenay.
+From June 2011 to April 2012, the Island Corridor Foundation, the rail line's owner, secured $15 million in funding - shared equally by the provincial and federal governments - to cover the cost of upgrades to 225 kilometres of rail line from Victoria to Courtenay.

-If funding is secured, work would begin next fall at the earliest, Bruce said.
+If funding is secured, work would begin next fall, Bruce said.

 If approved, the CRD grant would be funded in the 2013 taxation year and would translate into $6.77 on the average assessment of $540,164.